Mihri Belli: Turkish revolutionary movement

 During the 1960s, Belli could write and speak without having to use an alias.
 Nevertheless, also in that period he served prison time for various articles and speeches.
 He was part of the group who published the revolutionary magazines Türk Solu and Aydınlık Sosyalist Dergi.
 Expelled from the TKP, he joined the newly formed Workers Party of Turkey (TİP).
-At this time, he developed his well-known thesis known as Milli Demokratik Devrim (National Democratic Revolution), abbreviated MDD.
+At this time, he developed his well-known thesis for Turkey known as Milli Demokratik Devrim (National Democratic Revolution), abbreviated MDD.
 In 1964 Mihri Belli joined weekly Yön magazine.

 With his friends, Belli contacted Deniz Gezmiş and Mahir Çayan, who were at the time leaders of the youth movement amassing popular support.
 The ideas of MDD quickly gained prominence among the leftist youth movement; it became the main theoretical framework for most of the leftist groups that flourished in Turkey in that period and played a key role in the '68 movement in Turkey, giving it a Marxist and revolutionary characteristic.

-Mihri Belli left Turkey after the 1971 military coup to avoid arrest, and was for a while a guest of the Palestinian Liberation Organization.
+Mihri Belli left Turkey after the 1971 military coup to avoid arrest, and was for a while a guest of the Palestine Liberation Organization.
 He returned to Turkey briefly, en route to Western Europe.
 There he stayed for a while and helped with the magazine Yurtsever (Patriot).
 He returned to Turkey when the centre-left Republican People's Party (CHP) under Bülent Ecevit emerged as the largest party in the 1973 elections.

 After the amnesty of 1974, he founded the Labour Party of Turkey (TEP) in 1975.
 Immediately after the founding of the party, the prosecutor's office of the Martial Law Court took notice and demanded the removal of the word Kurd from the party program and other documents.
 The Constitutional Court banned the TEP for demanding equal rights for Kurds.

 In 1979, Belli faced an assassination attempt in which he was severely injured.
 After the 1980 military coup, he left for the Middle East.
 From there he moved to Sweden, where he followed the Kurdish movement closely until he returned to Turkey in 1992.
 In 1997 he met with Abdullah Öcalan, and they came to the common conclusion that a solution to the Kurdish issue under the umbrella of a unitarian state, instead of a federative solution, was possible on the basis of equality and voluntary union.
 The report of this meeting was later published in book form.

 In 1996 Belli participated in the founding of the Freedom and Solidarity Party (ÖDP), and that of the Socialist Democracy Party (SDP) in 2002.
 He was a candidate for member of parliament for Istanbul in the 2002 elections.

 In 2005, the portraits Belli had made 50 years earlier, while in prison, were presented in an exhibition "Lines From Prison".
 Together with several other founding members he resigned from the SDP in 2007 and took part in the 2008 founding of the Workers' Socialist Party (İşçilerin Sosyalist Partisi), better known by the shortened name Socialist Party (Sosyalist Parti), along with others who left.